GaloisInc/saw-script/doc/manual/manual.md

 steps:

 * Check that all `llvm_points_to` and `llvm_precond` statements
-  (or the corresponding JVM statements) in the specification are satisfied.
+  (or the corresponding JVM or MIR statements) in the specification are satisfied.

 * Update the simulator state and optionally construct a return value as